Liquefied natural gas: Trade

 In 2006, Qatar became the world's biggest exporter of LNG.
 As of 2012, Qatar is the source of 25 percent of the world's LNG exports.
 As of 2017, Qatar was estimated to supply 26.7% of the world's LNG.

 Investments in U.S. export facilities were increasing by 2013, these investments were spurred by increasing shale gas production in the United States and a large price differential between natural gas prices in the U.S. and those in Europe and Asia.
 Cheniere Energy became the first company in the United States to receive permission and export LNG in 2016.
 After a US-EU agreement in 2018, exports from USA to EU increased.
-In November 2021, U.S. producer Venture Global LNG signed a twenty-year contract with China's state-owned Sinopec to supply liquefied natural gas.
-China's imports of U.S. natural gas will more than double.
+In November 2021, U.S. producer Venture Global LNG signed a twenty-year contract with China's state-owned Sinopec to supply liquefied natural gas, and China's imports of U.S. natural gas were expected to double.
 U.S. exports of liquefied natural gas to China and other Asian countries surged in 2021, with Asian buyers willing to pay higher prices than European importers.
-This reversed in 2022, when most of US LNG went to Europe.
+This reversed in 2022 due to European Union sanctions, when most of US LNG went to Europe.
 US LNG export contracts are mainly made for 15–20 years.
 Exports from the U.S. are likely to reach 13.3 Bcf/d in 2024 due to projects coming online on the Gulf of Mexico.
+In early 2026, Saudi Arabia signed a 20-year deal to receive 1 million tonnes of LNG per year from USA.